 Whatever the variety of fraud, they all tend to involve false statements.

 More than one-third of U.S. states, including California, Florida, and New York, have laws prohibiting at least one form of mortgage fraud.
 The New York law (New York Penal Code, Article 187), for example, defines "residential mortgage fraud" as an intentional act involving statements containing false information or that conceal information to mislead another party.
 The crime is prosecuted as a class A misdemeanor to a class B felony offense, depending on the severity of the offense.

 Federal sentences are more severe than state sentences for mortgage fraud convictions.
 Talk to a local attorney to learn more about the laws in your state, including ways to avoid being a victim of this crime.

 Those accused of committing mortgage fraud may also be held liable for monetary damages incurred by the lender.
 Civil claims may be based on contractual theories, misrepresentation and/or deceit, conspiracy to defraud the lender, or breach of trust.

 Third parties involved in the fraudulent transaction, such as mortgage brokers or appraisers, may also be liable for damages.
 If the fraud involves a financial institution, they may be held liable, too.
 The same applies to mortgage lenders, real estate agents, and underwriters.

 Charged with Mortgage Fraud?
 Get in Touch with an Attorney

-Inflating a property's value, overstating your income on a loan application, or colluding with another investor to buy property are all vigorously investigated and punished.
-If you're being investigated for mortgage fraud, or any other crime, it's a good idea to contact a local criminal defense attorney to discus the facts of your case.
+Inflating a property's value, overstating your income on a loan application, or conspiring with another investor to buy property are all vigorously investigated and punished.
+If you're being investigated for mortgage fraud or any other crime, it's a good idea to contact a local criminal defense attorney to discuss the facts of your case.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help